k8s-tamias/gitlab-k8s-integrator/README.md

 This service consumes Gitlab Webhook Calls and translates them into namespaces and roles in Kubernetes.
 Users in Gitlab are then bound to the roles according to their membership in Gitlab.
 A change has immediate effect to K8s due to the use of Gitlab Webhooks.
-Additionally the Integrator has a recurring job which synchronizes the state of Gitlab with Kubernetes to ensure that the two systems drift appart due to lost events.
+Additionally the Integrator has a recurring job which synchronizes the state of Gitlab with Kubernetes to ensure that the two systems do not drift appart due to lost events.
 In case of a conflict, Gitlab will act as the authorative system.

 ### Namespaces will be created according to the following scheme: